 Adds a password used for hard disk encryption/decryption.
+If this method fails, the following error codes may be reported:

 • VBOX_E_PASSWORD_INCORRECT: The password provided wasn't correct for at least one disk using the provided ID.

 5.14.4 attachUSBDevice